Fork me on GitHub

 implicit val readWriter: ReadWriter[TypedFoo] = ReadWriter.merge(

-macroRW[Bar], macroRW[Baz], macroRW[Quz]
+macroRW[Bar], macroRW[Baz], macroRW[Quz],

 )